ZHassanQ/PSVita-Guide/Plugins.md

 ## 5. StayBright

-**[StayBright](https://www.psx-place.com/resources/staybright.1032)** plugin disables screen auto-dimming but retain auto-suspend.
+**[StayBright](https://www.psx-place.com/resources/staybright.1032)** a plugin disables screen auto-dimming but retain auto-suspend.
 (Useful if you want to watch videos)

 ### Installation